 Derek Harwood-Nash International Fellowship

-Sometimes the educational needs of an international institution are best served by sending an individual faculty member to study at a North American one.
+Sometimes the educational needs of an international institution are best served by sending an individual faculty member to study at a North American institution.
 This is what the Derek Harwood-Nash International Fellowship is for, spreading knowledge by learning from institutions that have different practices than your own.